THE IRAC METHOD

 OUR CORE SERIES LAW BOOKS

-The books provide an authority for the principle a case will full citation.
+The books for law students provide authority for the principle of a case will be a full citation.
 The books then present the facts of each of the cases.
-This is important for two reasons firstly to familiarise the student with the case.
-The court has made their decision in this context.
+This is important for two reasons firstly, to familiarize the student with the case.
+The court has made its decision in this context.
 Second similar facts will be used to test your knowledge.
-Next the books provide the Ratio decidendi this is the decision that decided the case.
-This is what law lecturers and professors want to see in your law answers not just the facts.
-Lastly the books talk to you about applying the case and explain how the case should be applied.
+Next, the books provide the Ratio decidendi, with this is the decision that decided the case.
+This is what law lecturers and professors want to see in your law answers, not just the facts.
+Lastly, the books talk to you about applying the case and explain how the case should be applied.

 OUR Q&A LAW SERIES BOOKS

 The Core text series is complemented by our Law Books Q&A Series.
 Once students have mastered the broad ideas and the legislation, our materials instruct them on how to arrange their responses.
 It presents students with questions and answers using the IRAC Method by encouraging them to use the basic concept, the ratio decidendi of each case, and demonstrating how to apply each case.

 The majority of the questions addressed in these publications are regularly utilized by colleges for assigning tasks, coursework, and assessment questions.
 Our law textbooks are frequently referred to and recommended by professors as excellent resources for answering examination questions and are available in many university and college libraries.
 Our aim has always been to make available quality material at affordable prices, and we hope that these books will be found useful by students all over the world.